 Award amounts: $100 minimum – $600 maximum (at EWC; higher amounts sometimes allowed for Summer terms).
-Prorated based on level of enrollment.
+Prorated based on the level of enrollment.

 Iraq and Afghanistan Service Grant

 Students whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after Sept.
 11, 2001, may receive increased amounts of Title IV student financial assistance.

 A federal student employment program based on financial need (as determined by completion of the FAFSA) to assist students with living expenses while attending college.
 Students may NOT work when they have scheduled classes and are encouraged to obtain a job that is related toward their degree or certificate program.

 Value: Minimum wage per hour, typically for around 10 hours per week, depending on the position obtained.
 Students can earn up to $2300 per year.

 View more information on Federal Work Study.

 Direct Loan Program (Subsidized and Unsubsidized)

 Direct loans are available to students enrolled in a minimum of six credit hours.
 This is a long-term, low- interest loan.
 The fixed interest rate for loans disbursed after July 1, 2018 (but before July 1, 2019) is 5.05%.
 Students must first complete the FAFSA to determine eligibility.
 All students must also complete EWC’s Direct Loan Request Form.
 First-time borrowers must also complete Loan Entrance Counseling and a Master Promissory Note.

 View more information on student loans and the application process.

 Direct Parent Loan for Undergraduate Students (PLUS)

-This low interest loan program is available to parents of dependent students who may need to borrow for educational expenses that the student’s aid won’t cover.
+This low-interest loan program is available to parents of dependent students who may need to borrow for educational expenses that the student’s aid won’t cover.
 The Direct Parent Loan may not exceed the student’s cost of education minus other financial aid awards.
 The fixed interest rate for loans disbursed after July 1, 2018 (but before July 1, 2019) is 7.60%.